timmydoza/mean-auth/README.md

 ```

 #ToDos
-- add to docs: more info for building a client.
-    - token should be sent on GET requests in req.headers
-    - describe json error messges

 - password verification - password character set, length
 - options for token expiration - have a default but allow for custom time